dipech/dipech.github.io/resources/data/blog/behavioral-interview-questions/text.md

 ## Work distribution

+> How would you go about distributing work for a project across a team of software engineers?
+> If you've led a project in the past, describe what you did.

 to be done.

 ## Past mistake

+> Describe a time when you made a mistake.
+How did you deal with the repercussions of the mistake?
+> What lessons did you learn from the mistake?

 to be done.

 - Netcat exchange module: inconsistency of the result with the technical task.
+- How I deleted alifba.

 ## Challenging project

+> Describe a challenging project that you worked on.
+Why was it challenging?
+What was your role in the project?
+> How did you deal with the various difficulties of the project?

 to be done.